eclipse/mraa/docs/index.md

-libmraa - Low Level Skeleton Library for Communication on Intel platforms
+libmraa - Low Level Skeleton Library for Communication on GNU/Linux platforms
 ==============

 Libmraa is a C/C++ library with bindings to javascript & python to interface